triplea-game/triplea/docs/dev/legacy/engine_code_overview.md

-Because delegates and game players may not be on the same machine, communication is done through Bridges.<span style="mso-spacerun: yes">
+Because delegates and game players may not be on the same machine, communication is done through Bridges.

-A delegate can send a message to a player through its delegateBridge using the sendMessage(..) functions.<span style="mso-spacerun: yes">
+A delegate can send a message to a player through its delegateBridge using the sendMessage(..) functions.

 A GamePlayer can only send a message to the games current delegate.
 The message is sent using the